hmrc/channel-preferences-frontend/README.md

 | `returnUrl`      | The URL that the user will be redirected to at the end of any journeys starting from this partial |
 | `returnLinkText` | The text that will be used to display the return URL |

+This does not need terms and conditions to be specified because these warnings relating to email (pending email verification and email bounces) and email addresses are global to all of customer's preferences rather than to specific terms and conditions.

 Run functional test
 ===================